yktoo/yktoo.com/content/blog/posts/0413/index.en.md

 It recently occurred to me that it would be convenient to have a dedicated section that lists the most common Dutch terms.
 Each term could then provide a brief explanation and references to relevant blog posts, and be linked to.

-Thus there is the {{< a "/glossary" "Glossary" >}} section now.
+Thus there is the [Glossary](/glossary) section now.

 <!--more-->

 This section is currently in development so it's a bit scanty, but it will grow full over time.

-On a side note I'd like to highlight the ease of making such functionality with {{< a "https://gohugo.io/" "Hugo" >}}.
-All you need to do is create a couple of directories and write two tiny ({{< a "https://github.com/yktoo/yktoo.com/blob/master/layouts/glossary/list.html" "list" >}}, {{< a "https://github.com/yktoo/yktoo.com/blob/master/layouts/glossary/terms.html" "terms" >}}) HTML templates—and voilà!
+On a side note I'd like to highlight the ease of making such functionality with [Hugo](https://gohugo.io/).
+All you need to do is create a couple of directories and write two tiny ([list](https://github.com/yktoo/yktoo.com/blob/master/layouts/glossary/list.html), [terms](https://github.com/yktoo/yktoo.com/blob/master/layouts/glossary/terms.html)) HTML templates—and voilà!
 Crosslinking, term lists, Markdown support, and other stuff you get for free so that you can focus on making content rather than formatting it.